miladjln/unified-edge-routing-infrastructure/README.md

-# Unified Edge Routing & Resilience Architecture
+# Secure Edge Routing Infrastructure

 ## 📌 Project Overview
-This repository contains the architectural design and system baselines for a highly available, fault-tolerant edge routing infrastructure deployed on Oracle Cloud Infrastructure (OCI).
+This repository contains the architectural design and system baselines for a secure, high-performance edge routing infrastructure deployed on Oracle Cloud Infrastructure (OCI).

-Engineered to operate reliably in high-latency environments with unpredictable packet loss, this unified architecture bridges edge-level security (CDN proxying) with transport-level resilience (HTTP/2 multiplexing).
-The focus is on secure traffic encapsulation, origin server protection, and automated system hardening.
+Engineered to operate reliably in environments with unpredictable network conditions, this architecture bridges edge-level security (CDN proxying) with transport-level optimization.
+The primary focus is on secure traffic encapsulation, origin server protection, and automated Linux system hardening.

-## 🏗️ Unified Architecture
+## 🏗️ Core Architecture

-The system routes traffic through a secure edge layer, standardizes the transport to ensure compatibility, and utilizes multiplexing to maintain throughput during network congestion.
+The system routes traffic through a secure edge layer and standardizes the transport to ensure seamless compatibility with standard HTTP-based environments, effectively shielding the origin infrastructure.

 ```mermaid
 flowchart LR